 How to tell the differences between allergies and COVID-19

 Right now, it seems like every little sniffle or cough is cause for alarm.
-But before you worry that you could have COVID-19, remember that it just might be allergies.
-It’s that time of year, after all, when allergies tend to flare up just as the cold and flu season winds down.
+But before you worry that you could have the coronavirus/COVID-19, remember that it just might be allergies.

 The key seems to be looking at the symptoms together.
 Here are some clues as to what might be causing your symptoms.